 I've been on edge about the topic since last week, when two different magazines came to hand in which the editors whinged on idiotically about breast cancer

-Getting back to editors, the second one had the audacity to say that the thought of breast cancer frightens every woman.
+The second editor had the audacity to say that the thought of breast cancer frightens every woman.

-Where was I when Women elected her our spokesperson?
+Where was I when she became my spokesperson?
 Beyond that, why do people act as though breast cancer is the worst thing that could happen to a person?
 It's nothing but a disease.
 Yes, some people die of it; and everybody hates when that happens; but how does that justify grown women acting as though a monster is hiding under their beds?

 If you want to talk monster, I'll give you a monster.
 It's name is multiple myeloma.
-Over all, life expectancy is 28 months following diagnosis.
+In 1998, life expectancy after diagnosis was 28 months.
 Geraldine Ferraro got lucky; she lived for years following diagnosis.
 My late husband, on the other hand, only lived for 22 months.
 Multiple myeloma is an orphan disease, far less common than breast cancer, but one hundred percent of the cases are incurable and fatal.
 If you want to be scared, that's a far more logical disease to fear.